Manchurian sika deer: Geographic range

-The Manchurian sika deer was formerly found in Manchuria (northeastern China), Korea, and the Russian Far East.
+The Manchurian sika deer was formerly found in Northeast China (Manchuria), Korea and the Russian Far East.
 Today it is likely to be extinct in China and Korea, but about 9,000 individuals still live in the sparsely populated areas of Primorsky Krai in Russia.
-There are many captive breeding programs in Europe, for hunting and meat, including Poland.
+There are also many captive breeding programs in Europe for meat and recreational hunting.

 Description

 Body length is 155 cm, and the tail is up to 20 cm long.
 The height at the withers is 75–110 cm.
 Females weigh up to 80–90 kg and bulls up to 110–160 kg.

 Reproduction

 Pregnancy lasts up to 221 days, and one young is born.

 Etymology

 Both the subspecific name, dybowskii, and the common name, Dybowski's sika deer, are in honor of Polish naturalist Benedykt Dybowski, who discovered this deer when he was exploring Siberia after completing his katorga term.